 When does the exchange of contracts happen?

 A number of requirements will need to be fulfilled and satisfied before you are able to exchange contracts on the sale or purchase of a property.
 Much of the work that happens ahead of the exchange of contracts is made up of standard searches which check if there are any issues that may arise now, or in the future, regarding the property.

 Your solicitor or conveyancer will provide a property information form and address a number of standard enquiries to the seller's conveyancer which includes:

 - Footpaths and right of way across the property

 Additionally, your solicitor will communicate with the other party's solicitor to confirm the following:

 - A completion date has been set

-- On exchange of contracts the non-refundable deposit is paid to the seller.
+- The non-refundable deposit is paid to the seller

 - A transfer document is prepared and signed by both parties

 - Arrangements are made to have the mortgage monies available to transfer on the completion date